 - The staff and governors recognise that a child or young person who is abused or witnesses' violence may find it difficult to develop and maintain a sense of self-worth.
-We recognise that in these circumstances pupils might feel helpless and humiliated, and that they might feel self-blame. - We recognise that this school might provide the only stability in the lives of pupils who have been abused or who are at risk of harm. - We accept that research shows that the behaviour of a pupil in these circumstances might range from that which is perceived to be normal to aggressive or withdrawn. - Staff have an understanding that pupils with SEND can be more vulnerable to abuse and neglect.
+Children who are impacted by domestic abuse are victims in their own right.
+We recognise that in these circumstances pupils might feel helpless and humiliated, and that they might feel self-blame. - We recognise that any child may benefit from early help.
+As noted on page 10 of Keeping children Safe in Education 2024, all staff should be particularly alert to the potential need for early help for a child who- - is disabled - has special educational needs - has a mental health need - is a young carer - is showing signs of being drawn into antisocial or criminal behaviour including gang involvement and association with organised crime groups or county lines. - is frequently missing/goes missing from education, home or care - has experienced multiple suspensions, is at risk of being permanently excluded from school - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - is at risk of being radicalized or exploited - has a parent or carer in custody or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic violence - is misusing alcohol or other drugs themselves - is at risk of so called 'honour' based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child - We recognise that school might provide the only stability in the lives of pupils who have been abused or who are at risk of harm. - We accept that research shows that the behaviour of a pupil in these circumstances might range from that which is perceived to be normal to aggressive or withdrawn. - Staff have an understanding that pupils with SEND can be more vulnerable to abuse and neglect.
 SEND pupils will receive support from the Inclusion Lead (SENCo) and relevant outside agencies e.g., Learning support or Education and Health Care Plan. - We are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Where staff have concerns about a child's mental health immediate action should be taken in line with safeguarding policy.
-(Keeping Children Safe in education, 2023 Page 15 Paragraph 45-47).
-Advice and guidance are available: www.gov.uk/government/publications/mental-health-and-behaviour-in-schools; www.nspcc.org.uk/keeping-children-safe/childrens-mental-health/depression-anxiety-mental-health/
+(Keeping Children Safe in Education 2024 Page 16 and 17 Paragraphs 43-45).